nateKlaux/Naviga.Docs/Solicitor Concierge/configure_offer_groups.md

 #### Goal and overview

 The goal of this guide is to show you how **Offer Groups** work, as well as how to configure them in SolCon.
-An Offer Group is a collection of Sales Products and publications (divisions).
-Each is fully configurable.

 This guide is a mix of tutorial and description.
 Use the headings to explore features at length.

+> **Best practice note**: We suggest creating Offer Groups as collections of Sales Products and divisions (publications).
+Creating them in this way allows you to still add unique prices, but minimizes the amount of duplication.

 #### Before you start